 Who can apply to the High Performance Academy?

 The Academy is geared toward the rep-level athlete who is highly motivated and focused on reaching his or her highest hockey and academic potential.
+House athletes are accepted if their passion and motivation levels match the physical demands of the program.
+Workouts and ice times are intense and require focus and dedication towards improvement.
+Coach references may be required as part of acceptance.

 How much does it cost?